BlueManCZ/Sliders.js/Sliders.js/README.md

 # Sliders.js
-### *Simple and beautifull sliders in pure JavaScript!*
+### *Simple and beautiful sliders in pure JavaScript!*

-Sliders.js allows add practical, value sliders as inputs to your HTML forms.
+Sliders.js allows you to add practical, value sliders as inputs to your HTML forms.

 > ![Screenshot](images/screenshot2.png)